arnabsen1729/bitcoin/doc/tracing.md

 #### Tracepoint `utxo:coins_added`

-It is called *after* a new coin is added to the cache.
+It is called when a new coin is added to the UTXO cache.

 Arguments passed:
-1. Height of the block the coin was added to as `int32`
+1. Block height the coin was added to the UTXO-set as  `int32`
 2. Value of the coin as `int64`
 3. If the coin is a coinbase as `uint32`
 4. Cached coins usage as `uint64`

 #### Tracepoint `utxo:coins_spent`

-It is called *after* a coin is spent.
+It is called when a coin is spent from the UTXO cache.

 Arguments passed:
-1. Height of the block the coin was spent to, as `int32`
+1. Block height the coin was spent , as `int32`
 2. Value of the coin as `int64`
 3. If the coin is a coinbase as `uint32`
 4. Cached coins usage as `uint64`

 #### Tracepoint `utxo:coins_uncached`

-It is called *after* the UTXO with the given outpoint is removed from the cache, if it is not modified.
+It is called when the UTXO with the given outpoint is removed from the cache, if it is not modified.

 Arguments passed:
-1. Height of the block the coin was uncached, as `int32`
+1. Block height the coin was uncached, as `int32`
 2. Value of the coin as `int64`
 3. If the coin is a coinbase as `uint32`
 4. Cached coins usage as `uint64`